 I close with one more question.
 If such was His poverty, why should not we also, for His glory, be willing to be poor?
 If He would throw aside His honor, why should not we throw ours aside?
 If He gave up His ease, why should not we give up ours?
 If He was willing to be a servant, why should not we be servants?
 If He made Himself of no reputation, why should not we do the same?

-That is very different from the action of my friend over there who said, "Well, you know, I shall not stand it; I do not think that I should be treated like that; I really feel that I ought to be more respected."
+That is very different from the action of my friend over there who said, "Well, you know, I shall not stand it, I do not think that I should be treated like that, I really feel that I ought to be more respected."
 Ah, poor soul, if you knew yourself, you would not talk so!
 Who among us deserves any respect?
-They call us, "Reverend."
+They call us "Reverend."
 It makes me sick to think that any mortal man should be considered a "reverend" person.
-What reverence can be due to us, except that every wife is to "see that she reverence her husband"?
-That is Scriptural; but it is never said that every hearer is to reverence the preacher.
+What reverence can be due to us except that every wife is to "see that she reverence her husband"?
+That is Scriptural, but it is never said that every hearer is to reverence the preacher.
 Oh, what poor creatures we are at our best!

 If God were to permit us to be doormats to the church, it would be too high an honor for us.
-I have seen a broom, sometimes, outside a door where farming men come to brush their boots; it is a grand thing for a man to be just like that.
-I think that I am getting very near to that honor and glory, so many are scraping their boots against me just now; and I am well content that it should be so if they get some of the mud off, and do not go and spoil God's floor inside.
-Let all of us feel that what becomes of us matters nothing at all; let us be willing to die in a ditch so long as Jesus Christ sits on the throne, and His great truth is established in the world.
-"You know the grace of our Lord Jesus Christ, that, though He was rich, yet for your sakes He became poor."
+I have seen a broom sometimes, outside a door where farming men come to brush their boots, it is a grand thing for a man to be just like that.
+I think that I am getting very near to that honor and glory, so many are scraping their boots against me just now, and I am well content that it should be so if they get some of the mud off, and do not go and spoil God's floor inside.

+Let all of us feel that what becomes of us matters nothing at all, let us be willing to die in a ditch so long as Jesus Christ sits on the throne, and His great truth is established in the world.
+"Ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your sakes he became poor."
 Go and imitate Him, and be willing to be nothing at all, if only He may be all in all.
 God bless you!
 Amen.

-EXPOSITION BY C. H. SPURGEON:
+EXPOSITION BY C. H. SPURGEON

-Psalm 22:1-21.
+Psalm 22:1-21

-This marvelous Psalm is a wonderful prophecy, which might seem as if it had been composed after the suffering of our Lord; yet it was written many hundreds of years before His incarnation and death.
-It is "a Psalm of David," and is dedicated "To the chief Musician upon Aijeleth Shahar," or, as the margin renders it, "the hind of the morning."
-We know who that hunted hind of the morning is; we seem to see Him panting, his flanks white with foam, pressed by the dogs, almost torn to pieces by the cruel enemy.
+This marvelous psalm is a wonderful prophecy, which might seem as if it had been composed after the suffering of our Lord, yet it was written many hundreds of years before His incarnation and death.
+It is "a Psalm of David," and is dedicated "To the chief Musician upon Aijeleth Shahar," or as the margin renders it, "the hind of the morning."
+We know who that hunted hind of the morning is, we seem to see him panting, his flanks white with foam, pressed by the dogs, almost torn to pieces by the cruel enemy.

-The Psalm begins with words that, in all their fullness, belong to nobody else but our Well-beloved.
+The psalm begins with words that, in all their fullness, belong to nobody else but our Well-beloved.

 Verse 1.
-My God, My God, why have You forsaken Me?
+My God, my God, why hast thou forsaken me?

-Every word is emphatic; you may put the stress where you please, upon every single word.
-"My God, My God."
-With two hands He takes hold on God, crying, "My God, My God," "Eloi, Eloi, My Strong One, why have You forsaken Me?"
-Or read it, "Why have You forsaken Me?"
-"Why have You forsaken Me?"
-"Why have You forsaken Me?"
+Every word is emphatic, you may put the stress where you please, upon every single word.
+"My God, my God."
+With two hands He takes hold on God, crying, "My God, my God," "Eloi, Eloi, my Strong One, why hast Thou forsaken me?"
+Or read it, "Why hast thou forsaken me?"
+"Why hast thou forsaken me?"
+"Why hast thou forsaken me?"
 You get a different shade of meaning each time, but each meaning is true.